sonic-net/SONiC/doc/sflow/sflow_hld.md

 hsflowd (https://github.com/sflow/host-sflow) is the most popular open source implementation of the sFlow agent and provides support for DNS-SD (http://www.dns-sd.org/) and can be dockerised. hsflowd supports sFlow version 5 (https://sflow.org/sflow_version_5.txt which supersedes RFC 3176). hsflowd will run as a systemd service within the sflow docker.

 CLI configurations will be saved to the ConfigDB.
 Once the genetlink channel has been initialised and the sFlow traps mapped to the genetlink group, the hsflowd service is started.
-The service startup script will derive the /etc/sonic/hsflowd.conf from the ConfigDB.
+The service startup script will derive the /etc/hsflowd.conf from the ConfigDB.
 Config changes will necessitate restart of hsflowd. hsflowd provides the necessary statistics for the "show" commands.
 CLI "config" commands will retrieve the entries in the config DB.

-#### sflowcfgd
+#### sflowmgrd

+The sflowmgrd reads the SFLOW_GENETLINK table to create program genetlink groups that will be used by the SAI driver to lift packets to the hsflowd.
+Once the genetlink group is created, updates the SFLOW_GENETLINK_TABLE table for sFlowOrch to process.
+A multicast group is typically created which enables multiple applications (e.g. even a local netlink sniffer tools) to additionally inspect the samples that are lifted to hsflowd.

-the sflowcfgd daemon listens to SFLOW_COLLECTOR to construct the hsflowd.conf and start the hsflowd service.
+the sflowmgrd daemon listens to SFLOW_COLLECTOR to construct the hsflowd.conf and start the hsflowd service.
 The mapping between the SONiC sflow CLI parameters and the host-sflow is given below:

 SONIC CLI parameter| hsflowd.conf equivalent